irmen/prog8/docs/source/programming.rst

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *repeat--until* loop is used to repeat a piece of code until a certain condition is true.

+The *forever*-loop is used to simply run a piece of code in a loop, forever.
+You can still break out of this loop if desired.
+A "while true" or "until false" loop is equivalent to a forever-loop.

 You can also create loops by using the ``goto`` statement, but this should usually be avoided.

 .. attention::